Marco-Data26/HR-Analysis-Dashboard/README.md

  - A large number of employees work at the headquarters versus remotely(75% of total employees).
  - The average length of employment for terminated employees is around 6.6 years.
  - A large number of employees come from the state of Ohio.
- - The average tenure for each department is about 6.46 years with Marketing have the highest and Support, Legal and Auditing having the lowest.
+ - The Marketing department has the highest average tenure (7.82) and the Auditing is the least (5.53).
- - The Auditing department has the highest turnover rate (0.12) and the least is Businees Development (0.08).
+ - The Auditing has the highest turnover rate (0.12) and the least is Businees Development (0.08).
  - The Employee cohort retention has increased over the years.

   ## Recommendations

   - Create plans to reduce turnover in departments with high employee exits especially the Auditing by understanding why employees leave and improving their experience.
   - Give additional attention to younger employees (18-30) as an important group for future growth, and attract more of them with internships and entry-level jobs.
-  -
+  - Increase the average tenure in the departments that are below the ovearll company average like Auditing, Legal, Support by using targeted training programmes, clear growth paths and ongoing feedback to lengthen employee tenure.

 ## Note